Trekking Morocco: when, how, where, for how long and more.

 Roof terrace Tizi Moussem, High Atlas, March 2019

 Autonomy and mules: it is practical hiring mules through your local guide, if you wish to not have to carry all of your provisions, tent, sleeping bag, etc. Having a mule and a muleteer which doubles as a cook ensures at least a warm meal every day.
 Please remember there are very few refuges in Morocco compared to Europe or other parts of the world.
+You can arrange overnight in a local’s home or ask your guide to arrange it for you.
 Naturally, from time to time, even if you only have a local guide with you, you’ll still be able to arrange for a hot meal here and there.

 Camping and making fires: there are literally no camping sites up in the mountains.
 It’s more or less a question of camping on a plain surface and devoid of rocks.
 Even the rockiest or steepest of landscapes can be someone’s property, but your guide will smooth out any lost- in- translation situations.
 For any trek more than an overnight, you’ll need a gas cartridge and stove ( can be bought locally).
 It is forbidden to light fires inside national parks.
 If you are outside a national park, consider the fact that wood is scarce in Morocco and the local shepherds and nomads need it for their daily use.